peterjc/thapbi-pict/docs/database.rst

 with a published reference will also vary - and thus the density of the references in sequence space.
 This in turn will can change which classifier algorithm is most appropriate.
-Inspecting the edit-graph produced for all your samples and including your initial database entries can help interpret this.
+Inspecting the edit-graph produced for all your samples and your initial database entries can help interpret this.

 The default classifier allows perfect matches, or a single base pair difference (substitution, insertion or deletion).
 This requires good database